Borneo With Kids: Wild Animals, Mild Adventure

 The Sarawak Cultural Village is nestled between resort hotels and created for tourists, but it was worthwhile and fun nevertheless.
 We learned quite a bit about Borneo’s several native tribes by walking around a mix of traditional longhouses and huts and observing traditional chores, foods, handicrafts and rituals.
 The kids enjoyed hands-on activities shooting blowguns and milling rice.
 One house even featured headhunting skulls and explained that custom.

-Do not miss the Cultural Show (performed twice daily in an air-conditioned auditorium).
-We were all fascinated by the music, dances and feats of skill.
+Do not miss the Cultural Show (it runs twice daily in an air-conditioned auditorium).
+The music, dances and feats of skill fascinated us.

 We joined a tour because it provided transportation and a very informative guide, but families can easily take a shuttle and go at their own pace (count on three to four hours).
 Most of the staff speaks English.
 The restaurant serves snacks and lunch.
 The boardwalk around the village is stroller friendly, but some of the houses are on stilts and have stairs.